docksal/docksal/docs/content/stack/configuration-variables.md

   - /en/master/advanced/stack-config/
 ---

-Configuration variables can be specified in the `docksal.env` file or by running the `fin config set` command.
+Configuration variables can be specified by running the `fin config set` command.

 There are 2 scopes of variables: global and project.
 Global scope variables are set in `$HOME/.docksal/docksal.env`, while project scope variables are set in `$PROJECT_ROOT/.docksal/docksal.env`.